Do you really know your Google rep?

 So who works in GCS?
 These are Google employees who do not need ads experience to get the job, but do get trained on the job.
 Remember, this is a sales team.
 Yes, there are things they MUST pitch.
 Yes, they should still be focused on YOUR goals.
 The more you share with them, the more helpful they can be.

-The Google Accelerated Growth Team (AGT) is one of the GCS teams that I've heard mentioned by name a few times on #PPCChat Twitter.
+The Google Accelerated Growth Team (AGT) is one of the GCS teams that you may have heard about in the PPC community, or perhaps received an email from.
 I've interacted with this team both at Google and since leaving Google, and in general, I've had positive experiences.

 AGT is exactly what it sounds like: accelerated growth.
 And how do we accelerate growth?
 More money!
-The way this team works is you make a (non-legally binding) commitment to spend a certain amount over 90 days, and in return, you get a higher level of service.
-AGT will provide you with an account plan to ensure alignment on what will happen in those 90 days.
+The way this team works is you make a (non-legally binding) commitment to spend a certain amount over 3-6 months and, in return, you get a higher level of service.
+Your AGT reps will provide you with an account plan to ensure alignment on what will happen during this growth period.

 If AGT reaches out to you and you/your client don't want to spend more, just let them know.
 They'll move on.